SebastianCaballero/SLibrary/README.md

 # SLibrary
-JS Library with array methods
+JS Library with array methods:

+Search the methods with the capital letters and uncomment the console.log's examples in order to verify their funcionality.